maelropars/typescript_moneytransfer/README.md

 # Money Transfer

-This is an adaption of the moneytransfer example from the Temporal Java SDK
+This is a typescript adaption of the moneytransfer example from the Temporal Java SDK

 ### Running this sample